jimmckeeth/SkiaSimpleShaderViewer/docs/shadernotes.md

 FRuntimeEffect.SetUniform('iResolution', [Width, Height]);

-ìtexture(ì is the function to read a pixel.
+‚Äútexture(‚Äú is the function to read a pixel.

-The "texture(iChannel0, rd).rgb;" can be replaced by ìiChannel0.eval(rd).rgb;î
+The "texture(iChannel0, rd).rgb;" can be replaced by ‚ÄúiChannel0.eval(rd).rgb;‚Äù

-but now the parameter rd is wrong because texture( function use percentage parameter (0..1, 0..1), and ìeval(ì function use the pixel coordinates parameter (0..iChannel0 width, 0..iChannel0 height)
+but now the parameter rd is wrong because texture( function use percentage parameter (0..1, 0..1), and ‚Äúeval(‚Äú function use the pixel coordinates parameter (0..iChannel0 width, 0..iChannel0 height)

 How can we fix the parameter value in eval function?

 Multiplying to the image size.
 So I declare a new uniform like:

-ìuniform float2 iImage1Resolution;î
+‚Äúuniform float2 iImage1Resolution;‚Äù

 And change the eval line to:
 iImage1.eval(rd.xy * iImage1Resolution.xy).rgb;